King Biscuit Flower Hour: History

 The program was broadcast on Sunday nights from 1973 until 1993.
-Following the end of original programming, the broadcast continued on Sunday nights until 2005, airing previously broadcast shows.
+Following the end of original programming, the program continued, featuring material from previously broadcast shows, until 2005.
 During its prime, the program was carried by more than 300 radio stations throughout the United States.
 The show's name was derived from the influential blues radio show King Biscuit Time, which was sponsored by the King Biscuit Flour Co., combined with the hippie phrase "flower power".
 The first show was broadcast on February 18, 1973, and featured Blood, Sweat & Tears, the Mahavishnu Orchestra, and Bruce Springsteen.
 The long-time host of the show until the mid-1990s was Bill Minkin, whose voice has been described as "the perfect blend of hipster enthusiasm and stoner casualness."

 The concerts were usually recorded with a mobile recording truck, then mixed and edited for broadcast on the show within a few weeks.
 In the 1970s, the show was sent to participating radio stations on reel-to-reel tape.
 Some shows were recorded and mixed in both stereo and quadraphonic.
 In 1980, D.I.R. began using the LP format, producing the show on a three-sided, two-record set.
 The first show on compact disc was a live retrospective of the Rolling Stones broadcast on September 27, 1987.
 By 2000, King Biscuit was using CD-R media to distribute the show.
 These tapes, records or compact discs were accompanied by a cue sheet which gave the disc jockey a written guideline of the content and length of each segment of the program.